Aerographene: Mechanical properties

 The macroscopic geometric structure of the aerogel has been shown both computationally and experimentally to affect mechanical properties observed.
-3D printed periodic hexagonal graphene aerogel structures exhibited an order of magnitude larger modulus compared to bulk graphene aerogels of the same density when is applied along the vertical axis.
+3D-printed periodic hexagonal graphene aerogel structures exhibited an order-of-magnitude larger modulus compared to bulk graphene aerogels of the same density when the force is applied along the vertical axis.
 The dependence of stiffness on structure is commonly observed in other cellular structures.

 Applications

 Due to the high porosity and low density, graphene aerogel has been explored as a potential replacement in flight balloons.
-The large degree of recoverable compressibility and overall stiffness of the structure has been utilized in studies in graphene sponges capable of both holding 1000x its weight in liquid while recovering all of the absorbed liquid without structural damage to the sponge due to the elasticity of the graphene structure.
-This has environmental implications potentially contributing to off shore oil cleanup.
+The large degree of recoverable compressibility and overall stiffness of the structure has been used in studies in graphene sponges capable of holding 1000× its weight in liquid while recovering all of the absorbed liquid without structural damage to the sponge due to the elasticity of the graphene structure.
+This has environmental implications, potentially contributing to cleanup of offshore oil spills.
 It can also be used to gather dust from the tails of comets.